Kcpr8/simple_python_code/README.md

 # Simple code
-Simple code that extracts medical data and stats from .msgpack file, put it to new dictionary and save it as new .msgpack file.
+Simple code that extracts medical data and stats from .msgpack file, puts it to new dictionary and saves it as new .msgpack file.